 What have we also see in the rest of business and in the world?
 What we saw was how people were not necessarily ready for this change.
 Before the COVID environment, only 40% of organizations said they felt prepared technologically.
 Now, about 62% say they now have the technology to allow for remote work.
 And if you look at how many organizations in this study pushed to remote work, about 68% of US workers reported to work from home.

 What does that tell us?
 There’s a vast disparity in how prepared people were for a work-at-home environment?
 What does that look like post this environment as we go through the great reset?
 And the real key here is change is happening so fast.
 I believe this will continue.
 We see analysts and influencers saying this will continue over time, that pace of change, that rapid change in how we work, and the choices we need to make and how quickly we need to adapt is going to continue to cycle quicker and quicker.

-And what they found through some of the feedback is they were able to develop a series of products to offer financial advice to affected customers and clients.
-And this is not only how HR and the rest of the organization had to adapt and how the workers work, but also how they interact with their clients.
+And what they found through some of the feedback is they were able to develop a series of products to offer financial advice to affected customers.
+And this is not only how HR and the rest of the organization had to adapt and how the workers work, but also how they interact with their customers.
 And once again, this is happening at such a rapid pace, like something we’ve never seen before.